-Besides regular toothbrushing, your child's diet will play a key role in his dental health.
+toothbrushing, a child's diet plays a key role in overall dental health.

-The longer and more frequently his teeth are exposed to sugar, the greater the risk of cavities.
-"Sticky sugar" foods such as sticky caramel, toffee, gum, and dried fruit—particularly when it stays in his mouth and bathes his teeth in sugar for hours—could do serious damage.
+Often, sugar is the biggest villain.
+The longer and more frequently your child's teeth are exposed to sugar, the greater the risk of cavities.
+"Sticky sugar" foods such as sticky caramel, toffee, gum, and dried fruit—particularly when it stays in the mouth and bathes the teeth in sugar for hours—could do serious damage.

 - Make sure to always brush your child's teeth after a sugary food item.

 - Do not allow young children to have any sugar-containing liquid in a sippy cup for a prolonged period.
 See

 How to Prevent Tooth Decay in Your Baby.

 How to Cut Down on Sweets